Baylee Klingler: International career

 Klingler represented the United States at the 2017 World Cup of Softball where she hit .500, with two runs scored, six RBI and a home run and won a silver medal.
 She also represented the United States at the 2017 Junior Women's Softball World Championship.
 During the tournament she hit .393 with 10 runs scored, two home runs, and 12 RBI, and won a gold medal.

+On August 31, 2023, Klingler was named to the United States women's national softball team for the 2023 Pan American Games.

 Personal life

-Klingler is the son of former American football player Jimmy Klingler.
+Klingler is the daughter of former American football player Jimmy Klingler.
 Her brother, Cory, played college football at Rice, while her sister, Courtney, played college softball at Houston.
 Her uncle, David Klingler, was also a former football player.